Frequently Asked Questions

 Q. Will my taxes go up to provide these services that the City no longer will provide?

-With additional requirements on County government, and based on the history of other reversion efforts in the Commonwealth of Virginia, it is highly likely that the tax burden on County residents will go up.
-How much that burden will increase is to be determined.
+With additional requirements on County government, and based on the history of other reversion efforts in the Commonwealth of Virginia, the tax burden on County residents will go up.
+How much that burden will increase is to be determined, but it will be significant.

 Q. But I’ve heard that we are only talking about “nickels and dimes” when it comes to a tax increase.
 That doesn’t sound like much.
 Is that true?